Samandar-Komilov/restacore/README.md

-# 🍽 Bistrosync
+# 🍽 RestaCore
-BistroSync - a Restaurant Management System for desktop, written in C. Primarily intended as a university project and learning with practice.
+RestaCore - a Restaurant Management System for desktop, written in C. Primarily intended as a university project and learning with practice.

 ![image](https://github.com/user-attachments/assets/f0bc8b23-548d-4e57-af09-578d77510cb0)